warnock/portfolio-week-one/README.md

 # _Portfolio Landing Page_

-#### _This is a portfolio landing page detailing personal information. , Feb.
-10th, 2017 _
+#### This is a portfolio landing page detailing personal information. , February 10th, 2017

 #### By _**Megan Warnock**_

 ## Description

-_{This is a portfolio landing page detailing personal informations such as name, photo, GitHub projects, an about section, and etc._
+_This is a portfolio landing page detailing personal informations such as name, photo, GitHub projects, an about section, and etc._
 _Purpose and usage: To convey information about Megan Warnock's background education and work._

 ## Setup
-_Clone this repository_
+_Clone this repository:_

 * git clone "https://github.com/warnock/portfolio-week-one"
 * you will need a browser to view this application